y2kbugger/weeklyreview_todotxt/README.md

 # WIP
 - Add first class ListItemsFilter to handing filtering (completed, recurring, etc), grouping, sorting, of items
-  - make registry.search to get a view
-  - implement contains for the view
-  - implement contains for the registry
-  - implement len for the view and registry
   - implement sorts for the view
   - separate ListRegistry, Commands, and ListView
 - I want the sort order of uncompleted items to be the creation date